Role

 Results

 The results of our test were promising…but a bit skewed.
 This was a purely mobile experience, primarily meant for our T-Mobile customers.
-Due to unforeseen technicalities, our experiment was set up to record desktop sessions as well.
+Due to unforeseen technicalities, the experiment was set up to record desktop sessions as well.
 Desktop performed poorly of course, but the numbers we tracked for mobile weren’t the most accurate or significant, even if they were positive.

 Minor tweak: Map CTA was changed from Map View to Show on map, and icon was removed.